adam-p/yesterday-i-learned/javascript.md

 * `"use strict";` in global scope affects the entire script file, but not other scripts on the page.
 * To generate revisions of assets, you might need [gulp-rev][npmjs] (see also: the "Works with gulp-rev" section)
 * `npm` has a [dedupe](https://www.npmjs.org/doc/cli/npm-dedupe.html) option that groups common dependencies higher up the dependency tree.
+* Use `bower` in place of npm for client side packaging to [avoid multiple versions of the same library sent to the client](http://stackoverflow.com/a/18652918).

 ## Deferred API